Meghan & Harry Could Make Their Living As Instagram Influencers

 With the whirlwind life changes the Duke and Duchess of Sussex have undergone, it’s no surprise that their social media presence is thriving.
 Meghan and Harry's @SussexRoyal Instagram account currently has 11.2 million followers — a number that has been steadily climbing since their January announcement, according to marketing platform Inzpire.me.
 Inzpire COO Marie Mostad noted a 9.7% increase in their account’s growth, compared to a previous steady growth number of 1.6%, she tells The Sun.

-But that massive Instagram following is not for nothing — these influencer-level numbers could actually work in Harry and Meghan’s favor should they ever seek to use it for profit.
+But that massive Instagram following is not for nothing — these influencer-level numbers could actually work in Harry and Meghan’s favour should they ever seek to use it for profit.
 According to Mostad, the Duke and Duchess of Sussex could utilize sponsored posts as a form of financial compensation on the popular platform.
-Mostad predicts that the couple could earn up to £85,271.19, or just over $110,100, per post thanks to their popularity.
-In comparison, while Prince William and Kate Middleton’s @KensingtonRoyal Instagram account also has 11.2 million followers, their popularity isn’t as strong as Harry and Meghan’s; a sponsored post from them would earn significantly less: £40,744.97, or just over $52,600.
+Mostad predicts that the couple could earn up to £85,271.19, or just over $110,100 USD, per post thanks to their popularity.
+In comparison, while Prince William and Kate Middleton’s @KensingtonRoyal Instagram account also has 11.2 million followers, their popularity isn’t as strong as Harry and Meghan’s; a sponsored post from them would earn significantly less: £40,744.97, or just over $52,600 USD.

 Influencers earning their coins by posting sponsored content on social media is nothing new in this day and digital age.
 How much an influencer earns depends on multiple factors including how large their follower count is, their engagement and even something as simple as a name.
-High-profile celebrities like the Kardashians and Jenners posting sponsored content can rake in anywhere between $800,000 to $1,000,000; influencers ranging between the hundreds of thousands of followers or just below a million may get between $1,300 and $3,000.
+High-profile celebrities like the Kardashians and Jenners posting sponsored content can rake in anywhere between $800,000 to $1,000,000 USD; influencers ranging between the hundreds of thousands of followers or just below a million may get between $1,300 and $3,000 USD.

 Advertisement